mainmatter/mainmatter.com/_posts/2020-05-29-how-to-improve-the-accessibility-of-your-app.md

 While working on a client project, we decided to make an effort to improve the accessibility of that app, and this tool seemed like it would be a good start.
-The first question we came across was, what's the best way to introduce these tests when you have a legacy app, with an already big testing suite?
+The first question we came across was, what's the best way to introduce these tests when you have an app with an already big testing suite?

 At the time, the best answer for us was to do dedicated acceptance tests for accessibility, that would go through a couple of important flows within the app